TOA-Berlin-TicTacToe/toa-tic-tac-toe-starter-kit/README.md

 ### A React Primer

-(feel free to skip this part if you have React experience)
+*Hint: Feel free to skip this part if you have React experience.*

 In this event you will use React in your client-side application to implement a Tic-Tac-Toe game.
 React is a view-layer library that simplifies the process of implementing an UI.
 It gives you all the necessary tools to build a web application for your browser.
 As many other view-layer libraries, React is a component driven library.
 Components are arranged in a tree hierarchy.
 You will start to implement a first root component but eventually will add more child components to it.